Alvaro624la/Facebook_BOT/README.md

 ### Tools and Python Modules:
 - **Selenium**: A tool for automating web browsers.
 It provides a way for developers to write scripts in various programming languages to automate interactions with web applications.
 I personally used Python.
+- **webdriver_manager**: To simplify management of binary drivers for different browsers.
+To not to repeat all these steps (download the chromedriver binary...unzip it somewhere on your PC...set the path to this driver) again and again every time a new version of the driver is released.
 - **re**: Module in Python for regular expressions.
 It provides a set of functions that allows us to search a string for a match or replace matches with other strings.
 I use this module to find all the group links.
 - **time**: A time module in Python that provides various time-related functions.
 I used that to have some time between some process to pause the script execution to production or for me as a developer to make the tests.
 Ex: ```time.sleep(5)```

+## Done:
+- Get all your group links.
+- Show all the groups with their name and image, and select in what group you want to post or what you don't.

 ## Developing:
-- Show all the group names and select what you want to post or what you don't.
 - Maybe improve the way you can write the post.
 - Post images, videos, and more.
 Not only text.